This post contains the top new features of LibreOffice 7.4 across Writer, Calc, Impress and other core modules.

 That’s not all.
 LibreOffice 7.4 also brings a huge set of filters (export and import) for Microsoft Office 365 file types, extended PDF export options (such as a sign) via command line, updated language support and API changes.

-Download LibreOffice 7.4 for Testing
+Download LibreOffice 7.4

 - RPM Package for Fedora and related distributions